-A SCHOOL OF DANCE AND PERFORMING ARTS.
-THE CURRICULUM INCLUDES CLASSES FOR PRE-SCHOOL, CHILDREN, AND TEENS AT ALL LEVELS.
+A SCHOOL OF DANCE AND PERFORMING ARTS WITH CLASSES FOR PRE-SCHOOLERS, CHILDREN, AND TEENS AT ALL LEVELS.

 Our staff is composed of experienced and educated instructors who stress individual attention.
-They aim to provide quality education within a structure of enjoyable classes.
+We provide quality education within a structure of enjoyable classes.

 Someday our students might forget most of the steps they learned at dancing school, but never the experience.
 We hope that experience will provide them with the skills and confidence for a successful life whether or not it includes dance.

 For over 35 years, our school’s philosophy has been to provide quality dance education in a caring environment.
 We aim to inspire our students to be the best dancers they can be whether they are recreational or intensive dancers.
 Additionally, we are dedicated to developing self-esteem and confidence in each child.
 We aspire to have a lasting positive influence on our students now and in the future.

 Using current popular music, the course emphasizes traditional Hip Hop styles, movements and choreography.
 We teach b-boy traditions such as pop/lock, up rock, boogie, and six step alongside contemporary styles and tricks like those seen in music videos and on Broadway.

 Dealing with broad movement concepts and themes, modern dance allows students to learn by exploring.
 Modern dance also covers a wide range of ways to move, which are applicable to almost any form of dance a student may study in the future.
 Modern can include all contemporary styles of dance that express feelings and abstract ideas with unrestricted movements.
 It can also be the art of inventing and exploring movement itself!